lunarmodules/ldoc/docs/doc.md

 Here it's assumed that 'split' is a function defined in the same module.
 If you wish to link to a function in another module, then the reference has to be qualified.

+References to methods use a colon: `myclass:method`; this is for instance how you would refer to members of a `@type` section.

 The example at `tests/complex` shows how @see references are interpreted: